iceberg-project/Penguins/README.md

 ## Installation
 Preliminaries:
 Login to bridges via ssh using a Unix or Mac command line terminal.
 Login is available to bridges directly or through the XSEDE portal.
-Please see the [[Bridges User's Guide|https://portal.xsede.org/psc-bridges]]
+Please see the <a href="https://portal.xsede.org/psc-bridges">Bridges User's Guide</a>.
 For Windows Users:
 Many tools are available for ssh access to bridges.
 Please see [[Ubuntu|https://ubuntu.com/tutorials/tutorial-ubuntu-on-windows#1-overview]], [[MobaXterm|https://mobaxterm.mobatek.net/]], or [[PuTTY|https://www.chiark.greenend.org.uk/~sgtatham/putty/]]